Deci-AI/super-gradients/documentation/source/KD.md

 ### [KDModule](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/training/models/kd_modules/kd_module.py)

-The most apparent difference in the flow of training using knowledge distillation is the fact that it requires two networks: the "teacher" and the "student".
+The most apparent difference in the training flow using knowledge distillation is that it requires two networks: the "teacher" and the "student".
 The relation between the two is also configurable - for example, we may decide that the teacher model should preprocess the inputs differently.
 For that matter, SG introduces a new `torch.nn.Module` that wraps both the student and the teacher models: `KDModule`.
-Uppon calling `KDTrainer.train()` the teacher and student models are passed, along the `kd_arch_params` to initialize a `KDModule` instance.
+Upon calling `KDTrainer.train()`, the teacher and student models are passed along the `kd_arch_params` to initialize a `KDModule` instance.
 Passing a `KDModule` instance explicitly to `KDTrainer.train()` through the `model` argument instead of student and teacher models is also possible, which gives the users the option to customize KD to their needs.

 ### [KDOutput](https://github.com/Deci-AI/super-gradients/blob/12a4e53a96e8608409100b5ef83971157518434b/src/super_gradients/training/models/kd_modules/kd_module.py#L7)

-`KDOutput` defines the structure of the output of `KDModule`, and has two self-explanatory attributes: student_output, teacher_output.
+`KDOutput` defines the structure of the output of `KDModule` and has two self-explanatory attributes: student_output and teacher_output.
-`KDTrainer` uses these attributes behind the scenes to perform the usual operations of normal training such as metrics calculations.
+`KDTrainer` uses these attributes behind the scenes to perform the usual operations of regular training, such as metrics calculations.
-This means that when customizing KD, its important for the custom `KDModule` to stick to this output format.
+This means that when customizing KD, it's essential for the custom `KDModule` to stick to this output format.

 ### KD Losses

-Currently, [KDLogitsLoss](https://github.com/Deci-AI/super-gradients/blob/12a4e53a96e8608409100b5ef83971157518434b/src/super_gradients/training/losses/kd_losses.py#L15) is the only in SGs KD losses bank, but more are to come.
+Currently, [KDLogitsLoss](https://github.com/Deci-AI/super-gradients/blob/12a4e53a96e8608409100b5ef83971157518434b/src/super_gradients/training/losses/kd_losses.py#L15) is the only in SGs KD losses bank, but more is to come.
 Note that during KD training, the `KDModule` outputs (which are of `KDOutput` instance) are passed to the loss's forward method as predictions.

 ## Knowledge Distillation Training in SG: Checkpoints

-Checkpointing during KD training is generally the [same as checkpoiting without KD](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/Checkpoints.md).
+Checkpointing during KD training is generally the [same as checkpointing without KD](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/Checkpoints.md).
 Nevertheless, there are a few differences worth mentioning:

 - `ckpt_latest.pth` contains the state dict of the entire `KDModule`.